NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 This is all we need to backup OpenLDAP objects and directories using <code>slapcat</code>:

-{% codeblock config.json lang:js %}
+{% codeblock config.json lang:json %}
 {
     "backup" :
     {
         "openldap" :
         {
-            "flags" :  "",
-            "tag"   :  "openldap-babaei-net"
+            "tag"   :  "openldap-babaei-net",
+            "user"  :  "ldap",
+            "group" :  "ldap",
+            "flags" :  ""
         },
     },
 }
 {% endcodeblock %}

+<code>.backup.openldap.tag</code> is used to replace <code>{TAG}</code> in <code>.backup.archive_name</code>.
+Since it's going to be part of a file name, it is highly recommended to avoid using space or any other character that needs escaping or quotation.

+<code>.backup.openldap.user</code> is optional system user to run <code>slapcat</code> under.

+<code>.backup.openldap.group</code> is optional system group to run <code>slapcat</code> under.

 <code>.backup.openldap.flags</code> is used to pass arguments directly to <code>slapcat</code>.
 If you are OK with defaults or do not have any idea what is that, just leave it as it is.

-<code>.backup.openldap.tag</code> is used to replace {TAG} in <code>.backup.archive_name</code>.
-Since it's going to be part of a file name, it is a highly recommended to avoid using space or any other character that needs escaping or quotation.

 <br />